dpmin7/technical-experiment/experiment4/experiment4.md

-# Experiment 4: Operational Load Experiment for Aircraft Distance Calculations
+# # Experiment 4: Operational Load Experiment for Aircraft CPA Calculation

-## Results and recommendations
+## Results and Recommendations

-TO-DO: record here the partial or final conclusions and results of the technical experiment.
+- TBD

 ## Objective

-Implement an algorithm to calculate the distance between aircraft for aircraft collision avoidance.
-Perform calculations for two selected aircraft and measure the calculation time.
-Also, perform calculations for all aircraft currently receiving data and measure the calculation time.
-Based on the results, decide the level of content to apply to the project.
+Implement a distance calculation algorithm for aircraft collision avoidance.
+Calculate the CPA (Closest Point of Approach) distance and time between two selected aircraft and measure the computation time.
+Also, perform CPA calculations between all currently received aircraft and measure the total computation time.
+Based on the results, explore ways to reduce processing time and establish an application strategy for the project.

 ## Status

-[Planned]
+- [In progress]

-## Expected outcomes
+## Expected Outcomes

-- Time(Load) required to calculate distance between aircrafts.
+- Processing time (load) required to calculate CPA distance and time between aircraft

+- CPA calculation source code for aircraft

-## Resources required
+## Resources Required

- - C++ build enviroment
+- C++ / C# build environment

- - 1 Person, 5 days
+- 1 person, 5 days

 - 1 laptop

- - Aircraft position logging data
+- Logged aircraft position data

-## Experiment description
+## Experiment Description

-- experiment with a function that calculates the distance using latitude, longitude, and altitude data of aircrafts(between one aircraft and Others).
+- Test a function that calculates the CPA distance and time between two aircraft using latitude, longitude, and altitude data.

-- Perform distance calculation experiments for all aircraft using recorded aircraft data.
+- Use recorded aircraft data to perform CPA calculations across all aircraft.

-- Design a filter to exclude aircraft for which distance calculation is not necessary.
+- Design a filter to exclude aircraft for which distance calculation is unnecessary.

-- Measure the time taken to calculate distances for all aircraft
+- Measure the total time required for all aircraft CPA calculations.

-## Duration
+## Schedule

-- Acquire data by June 11th.
+- Acquire aircraft data by June 18

-- Perform the experiment by June 13th.
+- Conduct the experiment by June 20

-- Derive results by June 15th.
+- Derive results by June 21

-## Links and references
+## Links and References

+To be added if necessary